 Marco Luebbecke holds the chair of operations research at RWTH Aachen University.
 He is an applied mathematician by education, but his research and teaching blends mathematics, computer science, and business/engineering.
 Marco is an expert in discrete and combinatorial optimization which can be viewed as the mathematics of decision making.
 This may be a reason why he sees complex planning situations that could (and should!) benefit from mathematics literally everywhere.
 He has more than 20 years experience in modeling and solving intriguing optimization problems in logistics, mobility, production, energy, education, health care and politics, always in collaboration with companies or organizations.
 In one of the major projects he and his team is working on, he aims at making state-of-the-art mathematical solution technology accessible and usable for a non-expert audience.
 Marco is a passionate coffee drinker and he loves twitter.

 Ruben Neugebauer used to work as journalist, with a main focus on migration.
-He travelled on the various routes to Europe to tell the stories of those, the union wants to stop at its border by all means necessary and that has become the most deadliest border in the world.
-When he heard about a man, that wanted to buy a ship to rescue people in distress and to put pressure on the European Union to end this man made tragedy, he knew he had to join, even if it was just a crazy idea at that stage.
+He travelled on the various routes to Europe to tell the stories of those the union wants to stop at its border by all means necessary and that has become the most deadliest border in the world.
+When he heard about a man that wanted to buy a ship to rescue people in distress and to put pressure on the European Union to end this man made tragedy, he knew he had to join, even if it was just a crazy idea at that stage.
 In the days and months to follow, Sea-Watch was established and since then was able to rescue more than 20,000 people in distress on the central mediterranean and the Aegean sea.
-Still Ruben is on board in the back office and on the assets at sea to keep up the fight for a #safepassage.
+Ruben is still on board in the back office and on the assets at sea to keep up the fight for a #safepassage.